hiyuantang/AC215_3H2B/README.md

 **Data Creator Container**

-The container generates the 500 question & answer pairs dataset (Strict Format Dataset) by providing appropriate instruction to prompt `Gemini 1.5 flash 002` model to produce pairs in json format.
-Then, these json format *.txt files will be converted to *.csv and jsonl file and split into train and test sets for finetuning training and validation purpose.
-Both *.csv and *.jsonl files will be uploaded to GCS bucket.
+The container generates the 500 question & answer pairs dataset, `Strict Format Dataset`, by providing appropriate instruction to prompt `Gemini 1.5 flash 002` model to produce pairs in `json` format `*.txt` files.
+Then, these `*.txt` files will be converted to `*.csv` and `*.jsonl` file and split into train and test sets for finetuning training and validation purpose.
+Both `*.csv` and `*.jsonl` files will be uploaded to GCS bucket.

 1. To generate question & answer pairs and save the data in *.txt files:<br />
    `python cli.py --generate`
 2. To save data generation prompt in save it as `sys-instruct.csv`:<br />
    `python cli.py --save_prompt`
-4. To prepare data for the Gemini Model, which will split the data into train and test sets and save it in `csv` and `jsonl` formats:<br />
+4. To prepare data for the Gemini Model, which will split the data into train and test sets and save it in `.csv` and `.jsonl` formats:<br />
    `python cli.py --prepare`
 5. To upload the dataset to the GCS bucket:<br />
    `python cli.py --upload`